kalabox/kalabox/docs/users/started.md

   2. A webroot with the default `nginx` index.html inside your app in the `code` directory.

 !!! tip "File sharing"
-    Everything in your apps `code` directory should be synced to the webserver.
+    Everything in your apps `code` directory should be synced to the web server.
 Try editing `index.html` and refreshing your site to see all the magix.

 Now let examine your app's directory structure and files.